 Favorite Place to Drink: Munich, Germany (Weissen Brauhaus München, Aventinus Beer)

-Favorite Coffee: Thai iced coffee.
+Favorite Coffee: Thai iced coffee (bring your own cup!).
 And instant coffee atop a fort in Jaisalmer.

 Favorite Street Art: The Lennon Wall, Prague.
 WATCH: Lost in Prague

 Favorite Hammock Experience: Camping for 2 weeks in Doubtless Bay with a hammock.
 READ: Love Letter to New Zealand